Updated April 2022

 ’80’ octane (very low-grade fuel, avoid it); 5.5 LE

 World fuel prices.

-Costs Inexpensive, until you have to face vehicle immigration fees and the carnet.
+Costs Moderate, along with vehicle immigration fees and the carnet.

-Border formalities With a vehicle border formalities are among the most protracted in Africa, if not the world; it can take many hours, sometimes days if shipping in.
+With a vehicle border formalities are among the most protracted in Africa, if not the world; it can take many hours – or days if shipping in.
 Buy insurance and ‘rent’ number plates at the border – sounds simple but it won’t be quick.
 A carnet is still needed, though some claim a fee of $400 will work.

-You can get a Sudan visa in Aswan in two days for $50, though possibly not if you’re American or a Brit.
-Less risk to get them in Cairo.
+It’s said you can get a Sudan visa in Aswan in a few days, though possibly not if you’re an American or a Brit.
+Less risk to get them in Cairo same day.

 8 El Sherbiny St,